Black hole thermodynamics: History

 Although Hawking's calculations gave further thermodynamic evidence for black hole entropy, until 1995 no one was able to make a controlled calculation of black hole entropy based on statistical mechanics, which associates entropy with a large number of microstates.
 Some work, called no-hair theorems, suggested that black holes could have only a single microstate.
 The situation changed in 1995 when Andrew Strominger and Cumrun Vafa calculated the Bekenstein–Hawking entropy of a supersymmetric black hole in string theory, using methods based on D-branes and string duality.
 Their calculation was followed by many similar computations of entropy of large classes of other extremal and near-extremal black holes, and the result always agreed with the Bekenstein–Hawking formula.
 However, for the Schwarzschild black hole, viewed as the furthest-from-extremal black hole, the relationship between micro- and macrostates has not been characterized.
 Efforts to develop an adequate answer within the framework of string theory continue.

 In loop quantum gravity (LQG) it is possible to associate a geometrical interpretation with the microstates: these are the quantum geometries of the horizon.
 LQG offers a geometric explanation of the finiteness of the entropy and of the proportionality of the area of the horizon.
 It is possible to derive, from the covariant formulation of full quantum theory (spin foam), the correct relation between energy and area (first law), the Unruh temperature and the distribution that yields Hawking entropy.
 The calculation makes use of the notion of dynamical horizon and is done for non-extremal black holes.
 There seems to be also discussed the calculation of Bekenstein–Hawking entropy from the point of view of LQG.
 The current accepted microstate ensemble for black holes is the microcanonical ensemble.
 The partition function for black holes results in a negative heat capacity.
 In canonical ensembles, there is limitation for a positive heat capacity, whereas microcanonical ensembles can exist at a negative heat capacity.

+Analyses of gravitational waves emitted by GW250114 confirmed Hawking's assertion that the surface area of a black hole is a non-decreasing function of time.

-Laws of black hole mechanics
+Laws of classical black hole mechanics

-The four laws of black hole mechanics are physical properties that black holes are believed to satisfy.
-The laws, analogous to the laws of thermodynamics, were discovered by Jacob Bekenstein, Brandon Carter, and James Bardeen.
-Further considerations were made by Stephen Hawking.
+These four laws of black hole mechanics are relationships between physical properties of black holes assuming general relativity but no quantum effects.
+This form is analogous to the laws of thermodynamics but without quantum effects the black hole temperature must be zero and simply absorbs all radiation.
+This is the form proposed by Bardeen, Brandon Carter, and Hawking in 1973 (expressed in geometrized units).

-Statement of the laws

-The laws of black hole mechanics are expressed in geometrized units.